Friday, October 23, 2009

 The restaurant by day is a luncheon place for local business people.
 At night it swings with a "mod" young crowd and is a lively, bright spot in a deserted business area.

 B. Michael Ruskin, who operates Max's, wants to provide dance music for his dinner patrons.
 This would put his restaurant in the cabaret class, but his neighborhood is not zoned for cabarets, a fact well known to Guardian Life.
-An application for a cabaret licence for the restaurant is still pending.
+An application for a cabaret license for the restaurant is still pending.

 Guardian Life, one of the major companies in the Park Avenue South business District, has been a strong supporter of the general upgrading the avenue has undergone in recent years.